SAFEE-B/Play-Store-App-Store_All_Apps_Scraper/README.md

-# Google-Play/Apple Store All Apps Scraper
+# Google-Play/Apple Store-All Apps Scraper

 **This is the Scraper that returns all the availabe apps in a country. **